 A highly reliable method for finding out the best online marketing and promotional strategies for a business, A/B Testing can be employed for testing everything, ranging from sales emails to search ads and website copy.

-Q: Between Python and R, which one would you pick for text analytics and why?
+4. Between Python and R, which one would you pick for text analytics, and why?

-For text analytics, Python will gain an upper hand over R due to these reasons:
+For text analytics, Python will gain an upper hand over R due for the following reasons: